avdgaag/tagger/readme.md

 This app has a simple form that posts tags to a callback function, that merges them back into a given URL.
 It returns your tagged URL (which will be ugly) and a shortened version of it (which will be slightly less ugly).

+## To Do

+* Proper handling of bad or empty input
+* Handle all possible variables (keywords and content are unsupported)

 ## Credits

 Author: Arjan van der Gaag <arjan@arjanvandergaag.nl>